Rahulsgitprofile/Multi-Robot-Production-Pipeline-Dual-UR5-TurtleBot3-Using-ROS/README.md

 ### 🤖 Robot Arm Manipulation with MoveIt

 Using the MoveIt framework, a robotic arm (UR5) plans and executes precise pick-and-place motions.
-Below is a video showing trajectory planning and object manipulation in a simulated environment.
+Below is a picture showing the robot in the simulated environment.

 <p align="center">
   <a href="https://youtu.be/YOUR_VIDEO_LINK">